 Back to School for HomeschoolersJuly 23, 2021

-The first day back to homeschooling after summer vacation is a big deal.
-It’s important to set the tone and expectations for a new school year, and that can feel like a lot of pressure, especially after the discombobulated year we just had.
-Here we’ll help alleviate that back-to-school stress for homeschool parents and students by offering some strategies for preparing and executing an awesome first day back to school.
-Then, we’ll give you some options to support your homeschool journey.
+Everyone knows the first day back to homeschooling after summer vacation is a big deal.
+But, it’s important to set the tone and expectations for a new school year, and that can feel like a lot of pressure.
+Let’s look at some back to school ideas for homeschoolers that will make that journey easier.

 Prepping for the First Day

-While a student’s age definitely impacts how much they can help with preparing for a new school year, keeping them involved in the preparation helps them take ownership, which can keep them engaged, motivated, and focused on their educational goals.
+While a student’s age definitely impacts how much they can help with preparing for a new school year, keeping them involved in the preparation helps them take ownership.
+Getting them involved can keep them engaged, motivated, and focused on their educational goals.
 Here are a couple of great ways to keep students involved in preparing for their first day back to homeschool.

 Make the School Space Shine

-If possible, you should provide your students with a designated classroom space within the home so that they can better focus on their schooling.
-Cleaning, refreshing, and redecorating this classroom space regularly helps every year feel new and exciting.
-You may want to start talking about these ideas with your kids at least a month before the start of school.
+I know it isn’t always possible but providing your students with a designated classroom space within the home so that they can better focus on their schooling often helps.
+Cleaning, refreshing, and redecorating this learning space regularly helps every year feel new and exciting.
+Summer is a great time to talk with your kids about their ideas for your learning space!

-If your students are too young, you can still get them involved by asking them to help tidy and prepare the space, making sure that their school materials are prepped in a number of ways, including:
+If your students are too young, you can still get them involved by asking them to help tidy and prepare the space.
+They can help make sure their school materials are prepped in a number of ways, including:

 - Organizing art supplies into the appropriate containers